 The Group recognises the importance of carrying out business activities with integrity and believes an effective anti-corruption mechanism is the key of the sustainability and long-term growth of the Group.
-The code of conduct and the procurement guidelines of the Group provide clear guidelines to the employees on how to conduct business in a fair, ethical and legal manner and to avoid corruption in any form (as defined by the Prevention of Bribery Ordinance of Hong Kong).
-The Group's code of conduct also requires the employees to avoid any conflict of interest (where personal interests conflict with the interests of the Group), to declare any conflict of interest and not to abuse their positions or powers in the Group to seek personal benefits.
+The Code of Conduct and the procurement guidelines of the Group provide clear guidelines to the employees on how to conduct business in a fair, ethical and legal manner and to avoid corruption in any form (as defined by the Prevention of Bribery Ordinance of

+Hong Kong).
+The Group's Code of Conduct and also Code of Practice for Suppliers also requires the employees and suppliers to avoid any conflict of interest (where personal interests conflict with the interests of the Group), to declare any conflict of interest and not to abuse their positions or powers in the Group to seek personal benefits.
 Gambling activities are strictly prohibited during the working hours and in any workplace.
 Employees are also not allowed to accept any loan from any person who has a business or business relationship with the Group, except the borrowings from licensed banks or financial institutions.